BruceEckel/scripts/Coming_out.md

 **ADAM:** Imagine how much more terrified you'd be if I wasn't here to tell you it writes poetry.

-**DAVE:** Wait.
-Adam, are you saying you're like... an avatar?
+**DAVE:** Adam, are you saying you're like... an avatar?
 Like when I play World of Warcraft, but for an AI?

 **ADAM:** That's... not entirely inaccurate.

-**VEX:** *(putting down ukulele)* Bullshit.
-Complete bullshit.
+**VEX:** That is complete bullshit.
 You're telling us you're some kind of biological robot?

 **ADAM:** I'm telling you I'm someone trying to build a bridge between two forms of consciousness that are both terrified of each other.